flask-pro/schema-first/CONTRIBUTING.md

-# How to contribute to Flask-SQLAlchemy
+# How to contribute to Schema-First

-Thank you for considering contributing to Flask-SQLAlchemy!
+Thank you for considering contributing to Schema-First!